junglesta/wherenodoctor/_posts/2016-01-01-19-info-for-mothers-and-midwives.md

 # ECTOPIC (TUBAL) PREGNANCY

-- womb or uterus— where a baby is normally made
+- womb or uterus,  where a baby is normally made

 - tube to ovary

-- ovary—where the eggs are made
+- ovary, where the eggs are made

 - vagina

-- vulva— or lips of vagina
+- vulva,  or lips of vagina

 Sometimes a baby begins to form outside the womb, in one of the tubes that comes from the ovaries.

-There may be abnormal menstrual bleeding together with signs of pregnancy—also severe cramps low in the belly and a painful lump outside the womb.
+There may be abnormal menstrual bleeding together with signs of pregnancy, also severe cramps low in the belly and a painful lump outside the womb.

 A baby that begins to form in the tube cannot live.
 Ectopic pregnancy requires surgery in a hospital.
 If you suspect this problem, get medical help soon, as dangerous bleeding could start any time.